-1 2 3 4 costs are costs of sheltering the plant and machinery and construction of sheds for storing the exposed property These costs incurred by a company for providing production, administration and selling and distribution capabilities in order to perform various functions.
-These costs include the costs of plant, 9 machinery and building for production, Ŭ warehouses and vehicles for distribution and key personnel for administration.
+1 2 3 4 9 These are costs incurred by a company for providing production, administration and selling and distribution capabilities in order to perform various functions.
+These costs include the costs of plant, machinery and building for production, warehouses and vehicles for distribution and key personnel for administration.
 These costs are in the nature of long-term costs and are incurred as a result of planning decisions.
-Normally these costs are fixed It is the value of benefit sacrificed in favor of an alternative course of action.
-It is the maximum amount that could be obtained at any given point 10 of time if a resource was sold or put to the most valuable alternative use that would be practicable.
-This cost is measured in terms of revenue which could have been earned by employing thet goods or services in some other alternative uses These costs are costs which are going to be affected matter the most, and they are future 11 costs which are different for different alternatives.
+Normally these costs are fixed 10 It is the value of benefit sacrificed in favor of an alternative course of action.
+It is the maximum amount that could be obtained at any given point of time if a resource was sold or put to the most valuable alternative use that would be practicable.
+This cost is measured in terms of revenue which could have been earned by employing the goods or services in some other alternative uses 11 These costs are costs which are going to be affected matter the most, and they are future costs which are different for different alternatives.
 They can also be defined as any costs which are affected by the decision on hand so they play a vital role in decision-making

-Select the appropriate response for questions listed below.
+Select the appropriate response to questions listed below.
 Give a clear explanation for each case.

-1. Which of the following branches of accounting is concerned primarily with external reporting or communicating the results of economic activities to the parties outside the firm?

-A. Management accounting.

-B. Financial accounting.

-2. Which of the following statements about differences between financial and managerial accounting is incorrect?

-A. Managerial accounting information is prepared primarily for external parties such as stockholders and creditors; financial accounting is directed at internal users.
+- 1. Which of the following branches of accounting is concerned primarily with external reporting or communicating the results of economic activities to the parties outside the firm? - A. Management accounting. - B. Financial accounting. - 2.
+Which of the following statements about differences between financial and managerial accounting is incorrect? - A. Managerial accounting information is prepared primarily for external parties such as stockholders and creditors; financial accounting is directed at internal users.

-B. Financial accounting is aggregated; managerial accounting is focused on products and departments.
+- B. Financial accounting is aggregated; managerial accounting is focused on products and departments.

-C. Managerial accounting pertains to both past and future items; financial accounting focuses primarily on past transactions and events.
+- C. Managerial accounting pertains to both past and future items; financial accounting focuses primarily on past transactions and events.

-D. Financial accounting is based on generally accepted accounting practices; managerial accounting faces no similar constraining factors.
+- D. Financial accounting is based on generally accepted accounting practices; managerial accounting faces no similar constraining factors.

-3. Which of the following words DOES NOT describe a main focus of management accounting?
+- 3. Which of the following words DOES NOT describe a main focus of management accounting?

-A. Planning.
+- A. Planning.

-B. Control.
+- B. Control.

-C. External.
+- C. External.

-D. Decision-making.
+- D. Decision-making.

-4. CIMA defines management accounting as: "the application of the principles of accounting and financial management to create, protect, preserve and increase value for the ... of for-profit and not-for profit enterprises in the public and private sectors".
+- 4. CIMA defines management accounting as: "the application of the principles of accounting and financial management to create, protect, preserve and increase value for the ... of for-profit and not-for profit enterprises in the public and private sectors".

-A. Auditors.
+- A. Auditors.

-B. Stakeholders.
+- B. Stakeholders.

-C. Owners.
+- C. Owners.

-5. Which of the following statements are true?
+- 5. Which of the following statements are true?

-1. The main role of the management accountant is to produce financial accounts.
+- 1. The main role of the management accountant is to produce financial accounts.

-2. Management accountants always work within the finance function.
+- 2. Management accountants always work within the finance function.

-3. Management accountants always work in partnership with business managers.
+- 3. Management accountants always work in partnership with business managers.

-A. 1 and 2 only.
+- A. 1 and 2 only.

-B. 2 and 3 only.
+- B. 2 and 3 only.

-C. 1 and 3 only.
+- C. 1 and 3 only.

-D. None of the above.
+- D. None of the above.

-6. Which of the following words complete the statement below?
+- 6. Which of the following words complete the statement below?

-... accounts are prepared for external stakeholders.
+- ... accounts are prepared for external stakeholders.
 Management accounts are prepared for ... stakeholders.

-A. Shadow, internal.
+- A. Shadow, internal.

-B. Financial, internal.
+- B. Financial, internal.

 - C. Financial, external.

 - D. Internal, budget.

-- 7. Cost accounting information can be used for:

-- A. Budget control and evaluation.

-- B. Determining standard costs and variances.

-- C. Pricing and inventory valuation decisions.

-- D. All of these.
+- 7. Cost accounting information can be used for: - A. Budget control and evaluation. - B. Determining standard costs and variances. - C. Pricing and inventory valuation decisions. - D. All of these.